microsoft/coyote/docs/_learn/overview/what-is-coyote.md

 Coyote is a .NET programming framework designed to help ensure that your code is free of bugs.
-Too often developers are drowning in the complexity of their own code and many hours are wasted trying to track down impossible-to-find bugs, especially when dealing with _concurrent_ code or various other sources of _non-determinism_ (like interleavings, failures, timeouts and so on).
+Too often developers are drowning in the complexity of their own code and many hours are wasted trying to track down impossible-to-find bugs, especially when dealing with _concurrent_ code or various other sources of _non-determinism_ (like message ordering, failures, timeouts and so on).

 Coyote provides programming models to express concurrent systems.
-These programming models provide convenient ways to program at a high-level of abstraction.
+These programming models offer convenient ways to program at a high-level of abstraction.
 As mentioned below, Coyote currently supports two programming models: a familiar Tasks-based programming as well as a more advanced actor-based programming model.
 These programming models are built using asynchronous APIs, supported by a lightweight runtime, making it easy to program efficient non-blocking code.